replicatedhq/replicated-field-labs/instruqt/airgap-embedded/08-deploying-a-new-version/assignment.md

 If you have to wait, you can explore the different versions of KOTS and your application that are vailable.
 Clicking "Show other bundles" will show historical versions of the KOTS Airgap Bundle that are available.
-Don't worry if you see different versions, we've likely release a lot more since I took this screenshot.
+Don't worry if you see different versions, we've likely released a lot more since I took this screenshot.

 ![Older Versios of the KOTS Airgap Bundle](../assets/download-portal-older-kots-bundles.png)